 deb http://cloud.r-project.org/bin/linux/debian bullseye-cran40/

-Note that R 4.1.x has bumped the Graphics API, so graphics packages like svglite, tikzDevice, rgl, rvg, ggplot2 or vdiffr (embedding svglite) will need to be reinstalled.
+Note that R 4.1.x, and again R 4.2.x have bumped the Graphics API, so graphics packages like svglite, tikzDevice, rgl, rvg, ggplot2 or vdiffr (embedding svglite) will need to be reinstalled.
+This also affects the graphics device supplied by rkward.
 If you don’t you will get an error message

 Graphics API version mismatch